guidofaecke/-doctrine-dbal-pdo-ibmi/README.md

 # Doctrine DBAL PDO IBM i

 ## Doctrine DBAL PDO implementation against DB2 on your IBM i platform.
-It can be used directly on your IBM i or directly on your local machine or within a Docker container.

 ## Usage
 It can be used :